 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: Pictures give a satisfactory description and use alt tage, Ch 1, Ch2.
-B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additional Information: C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media Fail player, or reader) that offers this functionality).
-Additional Information: Complex images tend to be tables that explain concepts/ideas.
-These are do not have a detailed description as to the meaning of the content.
+N/A Additio onal Information: В. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+N/A Additio onal Information: C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
+N/A Additio onal Information: